 When code is spread across multiple files, it can be unclear where methods are defined

-This argument has a very small amount of merit.
+This argument has some merit, although a very small amount.
 This argument could be made equally for not just concerns but for inheritance as well.
 So it’s really not an argument against concerns specifically, it’s an argument against concerns and inheritance equally, or perhaps an argument against spreading code across multiple files in general.